-- (2) Scope of these Standards - (a) These Standards shall apply to all employees engaged in administrative services at Agencies. - (b) These Standards shall apply to the information defined below: - (i) Information recorded on the systems for providing information processing or communication, or on external electromagnetic recording media procured or developed by the Agencies to be used by employees to perform their duties (including information described on a paper outputted from the said system or information described on a paper inputted into the said system). - (ii) Information for use of employees, recorded on other information systems or other external storage media (including the information printed out from, or input in the system). - (iii) In addition to (i) and (ii), information concerning the design or operational management of the system procured or developed by Agencies. - (c) These Standards shall apply to all information systems which process the information stipulated herein. - (3) Revisions of these Standards
+(2) Scope of these Standards

+- (a) These Standards shall apply to all employees engaged in administrative services at Agencies. - (b) These Standards shall apply to the information defined below: - (i) Information recorded on the systems for providing information processing or communication, or on external electromagnetic recording media procured or developed by the Agencies to be used by employees to perform their duties (including information described on a paper outputted from the said system or information described on a paper inputted into the said system). - (ii) Information for use of employees, recorded on other information systems or other external storage media (including the information printed out from, or input in the system). - (iii) In addition to (i) and (ii), information concerning the design or operational management of the system procured or developed by Agencies. - (c) These Standards shall apply to all information systems which process the information stipulated herein.

+(3) Revisions of these Standards

 It is important to precisely understand changes in circumstances and accordingly review information security measures to maintain an appropriate level of information security.
 Therefore, these Standards shall be regularly reviewed and necessary additions and amendments shall be made according to information technology development.
-These Common Standards are drafted by the National center of Incident readiness and Strategy for Cybersecurity (NISC) and finalized by the Cybersecurity Strategic Headquarters via the Cybersecurity Measures Promotion Committee (decided on February 10, 2015 by Chair of the Cybersecurity Strategic Headquarters).
-Based on regular inspection results on new threats and the operations of Agencies, NISC formulates a draft with the following point(s) in mind:
+These Common Standards are drafted by the National Cybersecurity Office and finalized by the Cybersecurity Strategic Headquarters.
+Based on regular inspection results on new threats and the operations of Agencies, National Cybersecurity Office formulates a draft with the following point(s) in mind:

-- (a) The Common Standards shall cover the information security measures commonly necessary to all Agencies and shall be formulated with consideration given to conformity with international standards, etc. as well as reflect the current state so as to allow for the Agencies to comply with the specified system of responsibility, implementation framework, and specific measures. - (4) Compliance with laws and regulations
+(a) The Common Standards shall cover the information security measures commonly necessary to all Agencies and shall be formulated with consideration given to conformity with international standards, etc. as well as reflect the current state so as to allow for the Agencies to comply with the specified system of responsibility, implementation framework, and specific measures.

+(4) Compliance with laws and regulations